Some migrants may have to get an Assurance of Support before they can get a visa to live in Australia.

 About the Assurance of Support

 An Assurance of Support is a legal agreement between an Australian resident or organisation (the assurer) and the Australian Government.
-The assurer agrees to support the migrant (the assuree) in Australia so that the assuree does not need to rely on Government payments.
+The assurer agrees to support the migrant (the assuree) in Australia so that the assuree does not need to rely on government payments.

-Applications that need an Assurance of Support
+Types of Assurance of Support

 Mandatory Assurance of Support